 The easiest way to configure the Application Manager for the test

-repository is to use this .install file:
+repository is to use this .install

 It will add many new catalogues, and then install the "testrepo-conf" package which performs additional actions to configure the system for testing.